-- Recognise and discuss pressure from the media to look a certain way and understand that celebrity images are not always reflective of society; - Understand physical and emotional changes they will experience during puberty; - Understand animal reproduction; - Understand what to expect as they begin their menstrual cycle (girls only).
+- Recognise and discuss pressure from the media to look a certain way and understand that celebrity images are not always reflective of society; - Understand physical and emotional changes they will experience during puberty; - Understand animal reproduction; - Understand where they can go for help and advice. - Understand what to expect as they begin their menstrual cycle (girls only).